Medtronic's profit and sales fall sharply, as hospital procedures ramp down in COVID era

 The fallout of the coronavirus pandemic drove Medtronic PLC's latest profit and sales sharply lower, the company said this morning.

-The virus has touched everything from end-product demand for medical devices to its supply chain, research and development efforts and the personal safety of employees.
+The virus has affected everything from end-product demand for medical devices to its supply chain, research and development efforts and the personal safety of employees.

 "The novel coronavirus disease 2019 (COVID-19) has had and we expect will continue to have an adverse effect on our business, results of operations, financial condition and cash flows, the nature and extent of which are highly uncertain and unpredictable," Medtronic said.